ddobric/neocortexapi/source/MySEProject/Documentation/README.md

                                         To learn how sequence learning and prediction works.
                                         Play around with the ML.NET library and get familiar.

-Added new method for testing sequence.
+Added new method for testing sequence : RunMultiSequenceLearningExperiment()